hl7au/au-fhir-ps/input/pagecontent/index.md

 The Sparked Clinical Design Group has begun identifying a set of core data groups and elements considered important for a minimal patient summary for inclusion in the AUCDI through an iterative process.

-Additionally, a Patient Summary Clinical Focus Group (CFG), a sub-group of the Clinical Design Group, will develop the clinical scenarios and clinical workflow processes to support the development of the AUCDI and AU PS IG that have been elaborated into a set of use cases to provide guidance on how AU PS could be implemented..
+Additionally, a Patient Summary Clinical Focus Group (CFG), a sub-group of the Clinical Design Group, will develop the clinical scenarios and clinical workflow processes to support the development of the AUCDI and AU PS IG that have been elaborated into a set of example use cases to provide guidance on how AU PS could be implemented..

 Success of this project will depend on active participation from members of the community who are looking to implement a patient summary capability in FHIR, whether you have already expressed your interest or are new to considering the AU PS project please complete this [Registration form](https://sparked.csiro.au/index.php/get-involved-with-sparked/registration-form/) or email Sparked@csiro.au to actively contribute to the development of the AU PS FHIR IG.